fsjev/rock-paper-scissors-proj/README.md

-# This repository includes files for the Rock Paper Scissors from The Odin Project.
+# This repository includes files for the Rock Paper Scissors project from The Odin Project.